akhoury105/Streamlabs_Chatbot_Raffle/README.txt

 ####################### Using the Script #########################

 ## Commands ##
-- There are 4 commands associated with this script right now.
+- There are 5 commands associated with this script right now.
-- Changing the Permission access in the UI will affect the base !raffle command as this does not require permission.
+- Changing the Permission access in the UI will not affect the base !raffle and !raffle odds command as these do not require permission.

 # !raffle #
 - When this command is used the bot will send two messages.